bobbythehuman/Race-Telemetry-Package/README.md

 # Race-Telemetry-Package

-A single telemetry package that can extract UDP data from multiple racing games including: <br>
+A single telemetry package that can extract UDP and shared memory data from multiple racing games including: <br>
-F1 2017 to F1 2025, BeamNG Drive, Project Cars 2, Forza Horizon 4, 5 and 6, Forza Motorsport 7 and 8, Gran Turismo 7, and Assetto Corsa.
+F1 2017 to F1 2025, BeamNG Drive, Project Cars 2, Forza Horizon, Forza Motorsport, Gran Turismo, and more.

 ## Features

 - Single package for multiple racing game telemetry protocols
 - Support for both single-threaded and multi-threaded operation modes
 - Extensible packet structure system for adding new games
-- Real-time UDP data reception and decoding
+- Real-time UDP or shared memory data reception and decoding
 - Thread-safe data storage for concurrent access

 ## Architecture